keejelo/EasyDialogBox/README.md

 <br />
 (if using the full syntax)
 <br/ ><br />
-See changelog for other important changes: https://github.com/keejelo/EasyDialogBox/blob/master/changelog.txt
+See changelog for other important changes.
 <br />
 <br />
 <br />